CurtisSchneider1/mtgPriceAnalysis/README.md

 * Foils and non-foils, even if sharing a UUID, are considered and priced separately.
 * A small percentage of cards (less than 1%) may have no value or NaN in price-related columns due to the price provider(s) having no market price for those cards.
     - Each provider has their own metrics for not providing a current market price possibly due to:
-        * a lack of sales.
+        * A lack of sales.
-        * exceptionally rare cards.
+        * Exceptionally rare cards.
-        * banned cards.
+        * Banned cards.
-        * announced cards that are not yet on sale.
+        * Announced cards that are not yet on sale.

 ## Data Sources
 Magic: The Gathering